8ctopus/paypal-sandbox/README.md

 # PayPal sandbox

-Playing with the PayPal REST api.
-Still a work in progress...
+A sandbox to demonstrate PayPal payments and subscriptions with the REST API.

 ## demo